AP Investigation: Prison boss beat inmates, climbed ranks

 In response to detailed questions from the AP, Hinkle admitted that he assaulted inmates in the 1990s, but that he regrets his behavior and now speaks openly about it “to teach others how to avoid making the same mistakes.”
 He said he cooperated fully with investigators at the time and was disciplined for his actions, though he did not specify how.

-“With the support of my friends, family, and colleagues, and through professional help, I have made the most of my opportunity for a second chance to serve the Bureau of Prisons honorably over the past 12 years,” Hinkle told the AP.

-“I cannot speak to why some are dredging up history from so many years ago, but my distant past does not reflect who I am today,” Hinkle added.
-He said “vehemently and categorically” denied using racial slurs, targeting whistleblowers and any recent allegations of misconduct.
+“I cannot speak to why some are dredging up history from so many years ago, but my distant past does not reflect who I am today,” Hinkle said.

-The Bureau of Prisons responded to detailed questions about Hinkle with a statement from Peters defending him and the agency’s decisions to promote him.

-“Mr. Hinkle has openly acknowledged his past mistakes, gone through the employee discipline program, sought professional help and reframed his experiences as learning opportunities for others,” Peters said.
-“Today, I am confident he has grown into an effective supervisor for our agency.”

 Under Justice Department policy, Hinkle must retire next May when he turns 57.
 That, said Hinkle, is precisely what he plans to do.